end2endzone/ShellAnything/UserManual.md

 ## Unregister the shell extension ##

-To stop using the shell extension, you must unregister the extension from the system.
+To stop or temporary disable using the shell extension, you must unregister the extension from the system.

 Note that prior to uninstall the application, the shell extension **must first** be unregistered from the system.
 Omitting to unregister the shell extension from the system will fail the uninstall process or not fully remove the shell extension from the system.